Oklahoma City, OK

 Panang has lunch combo meals Monday through Friday until 2:00 P.M. which give you a lot of food for prices that are a good deal lower than most of the dinner items.
-The choices change daily, but one I thought was fairly good was the Basil Chicken served on Wednesday (they also have basil pork on Monday and basil beef on Friday).
+The choices change daily, but one I thought was very good was the Basil Chicken Stir-Fried served on Wednesday (they also have basil pork on Monday and basil beef on Friday).

 I am not a huge fan of the spring roll, and customers are allowed to substitute something else for it, but I think it goes well on the lunch combination plate.

 I had heard that the Green Curry at Panang was one of the best items, so I ordered this lunch combo when I came on a day that the green curry was available (my records show that it was a Thursday).
 I ordered it with a double portion of Pad Thai (the curry was very good but I think it would probably be better to skip the pad thai or just get a single portion of it).